oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 ```
 kubectl get crd domains.weblogic.oracle -o jsonpath="{.spec.version}"
 ```
 The expected version should be `v5`.
-Because the WebLogic operator is backward compatible, a domain resource with any version older than `v5` should be supported.
+Because the operator is backward compatible, a domain resource with any version older than `v5` should be supported.

-Now the WebLogic Kubernetes Operator is running and it's monitoring the default namespace.
+Now the WebLogic Server Kubernetes Operator is running and it's monitoring the default namespace.
 Later we'll deploy a domain resource to the default namespace and the operator will be responsible for creating, running, and managing the WebLogic domain.

 Next: [Running a WebLogic Domain](04-wls-domain.md)